Chasmiccoder/Gesture-Control/README.md

 Awesome OpenCV + Mediapipe project to change the volume/screen brightness, scroll, and control the mouse pointer - all with gestures!

 <br>
-Special thanks to <a href="https://github.com/vinamrak">Vinamra</a> bhaiya for the basics!
+Special thanks to <a href="https://github.com/vinamrak">Vinamra</a> bhaiya for the foundation!
 <br>

 <br>